 In 2013, David became the Director of the Community Christmas Cantata Choir.
 This choir’s repertoire has expanded to Easter Cantatas and they now travel to perform these Cantatas around the Peninsula.
 Working with this group is some of the hardest work David does, but it also brings him some of the greatest joys.

-David has sung with the Wiarton Community/Concert Choir for most sessions since 1991 and participates in a music program at the Golden Dawn Nursing Home twice a month since 2012.
+David has sung with the Wiarton Community/Concert Choir for most sessions since 1991 and participated in a music program at the Golden Dawn Nursing Home twice a month from 2012 to 2019.

 Besides music, David is a Chartered Professional Accountant and a school bus driver.
-In his spare time he enjoy participating in local amateur theatre, fundraising, and working in his yard and gardens.
+In his spare time he enjoys participating in local amateur theatre, fundraising, and working in his yard and gardens.